Understanding Root Rot: Symptoms, Causes, and Control

 Step 2.
 Cutting the roots

-Is your plant completely out of the earth?
-Then check carefully whether the roots are damaged.
-You can tell by the color and strength.
+Check carefully to see if the roots have been damaged.
+You can tell by the colour and strength.
 Healthy roots are white and firm, while rotten roots will be a bit mushy and brown.
 Carefully remove all the unhealthy roots.
-To do this, use a clean and sharp knife so you don't transfer bacteria to the healthy roots.
+To do this, use a clean and sharp knife or pruning shears so you don't transfer fungus and other bacteria to the healthy roots.

 We believe in you, you can do this!